slothsoft/parkitect-blueprint-investigator/README.md

 ...which looks a lot less like game data.

-However, if I search the blue print file's data for the blueprint name, which I know is there, then nothing is found.
+However, if I search the blueprint file's data for the blueprint's name, which I know is there, then nothing is found.
 So either my algorithm is wrong, the last two bits (instead of last bit) is used, the order of the bits is incorrect or... the name is not stored in an ASCII representation.